makarandsk/Jackpot-using-ramdom-module/README.md

 # Jackpot using random module
 A brief description of what this project does
-### Introduction
+### INTRODUCTION:
-  Jackot is a slot maachine based game.
-User can play this game just like real-world slot machine.
+* Jackot is a slot maachine based game.
+* User can play this game just like real-world slot machine.
+### OBJECTIVE OF PROJECT:
+* To use and understand Python's random module.
+* To build coding-logic.
+### INDEX:
+* Importing Libraries
+* Defining Functions
+* Main